 To create a properly scaled governance structure, it's essential to comprehend potential challenges that may arise in your project.
-What's the problem you're trying to solve?

 - 1. What are the ways this project could go wrong? - 2.
 What is the likelihood of this project going wrong in those ways? - 3.
 If the project goes wrong in those ways, how bad would that outcome be for the business? - 4.
 What controls, such as meetings and reports, can you put in place to ensure the project is delivered successfully? - 5.
 If the project is going wrong, when in the schedule would be a good time for the project team to intervene so they are still able to remedy the situation? - 6.
 How can you ensure early visibility of things going wrong so that you can put measures in place to get back on track?